ytdl-org/youtube-dl/README.md

 # Download only the videos uploaded on January 1, 1970
 $ youtube-dl --date 19700101

-$ # will only download the videos uploaded in the 200x decade
+$ # Download only the videos uploaded in the 200x decade
 $ youtube-dl --dateafter 20000101 --datebefore 20091231
 ```